 Diagnosis can come from an ectopic medical pelvic exam, an ultrasound, a Doppler, or a serum hCG blood test (a result of < 2,000 IU/L treated as an ectopic pregnancy).

 What causes ectopic pregnancies to occur?

 Ectopic pregnancies most often occur due to previous damage to the fallopian tube.

 Reasons for an ectopic pregnancy can include having Pelvic Inflammatory Disease (PID), IUD’s over 35 years old, having an STD, certain surgeries – like tubal ligation, infertility, D&C – damages to endometrial lining, endometriosis, smoking, IVF treatment, taking fertility medication, or having a previous ectopic pregnancy.

 Please know whatever the reason, an ectopic pregnancy is not likely to survive.
 Knowing the signs & symptoms can be a matter of life & death of the mother.

-The Premom app can help with tracking fertility for a pregnancy and during your pregnancy.
-Partnered with Organic Conceptions to help with the mental components of your fertility journey, you are in good hands.
+The Premom app can not only help with tracking fertility for a pregnancy and during your pregnancy, but also help with the mental components of your fertility journey.
+You are in good hands.